Apataelurus

 Apataelurus ("false cat") is an extinct genus of saber-toothed placental mammals from the extinct family Oxyaenidae, that lived in North America and East Asia during the Middle Eocene, 45-42 million years ago.
 This genus was defined by teeth that were well-adapted to a carnivorous diet.
 A distinct feature described was a long upper canine tooth that resembled a saber tooth.
 There are two species currently described: Apataelurus kayi, the type species, and Apataelurus pishigouensis, discovered in 1986.

 As a large, leopard-sized predator, Apataelurus dominated the Uinta Formation area.
-It was adapted to taking on large prey with more struggling motion tolerant muscles in its mouth, allowing it to attack large prey that would fight back.
-It was closely related to other Machaeroidinae, such as Diegoaelurus vanvalkenburghae.
-Apataelurus and other species within the Uinta Basin emerged during a major transition between the reduction in tropical zones and the increase in temperate and subtropical biomes.
-Apataelurus was a more evolved member of Oxyaenidae, and lived in the middle to late Lutetian age.
+It was adapted to taking on large prey with more motion-tolerant muscles in its mouth, allowing it to attack large prey that would struggle or fight back.
+Apataelurus was closely related to other Machaeroidinae, such as D. vanvalkenburghae.
+Apataelurus was a more derived member of Oxyaenidae, and lived in the middle to late Lutetian age.
+Apataelurus and other species within the Uinta Basin emerged during a major transitional period between the reduction in tropical zones and the increase in temperate and subtropical biomes.

 Discovery and naming

 A. kayi was originally discovered by William Berryman Scott in Wagonhound Canyon at the Uinta Formation of the Uinta Basin, Utah.
 It was described and published in May 1938 as a "problematical, cat-like mandible".
 A. kayi was described from two separate halves of a lower jaw, the left half containing two of the cheek teeth, and the right half with four cheek teeth.

 Apataelurus originates from Greek, with "apat" (false or tricky) and "aelurus" (cat or feline).
 A. kayi was further described in A Remarkable Sabretooth-Like Creodont From the Eocene of Utah, also by W.B.
 Scott.
 A. kayi was named for American paleontologist J. Leroy Kay.

-The second species, Apataelurus pishigouensis, was discovered at the Hetaoyuan Formation in Henan, China in 1986 by Tong Yongsheng and Lei Yizhen.
+The second species, Apataelurus pishigouensis, was discovered at the Hetaoyuan Formation in Henan, China in 1986 by Yongsheng Tong and Yizhen Lei.
 A. pishigouensis was named for the Pishigou fossil site, where it was discovered by Tong and Lei.
 A. pishigouensis was originally named Propterodon pishigouensis, under Hyaenodonta, but a study by S.P.
 Zack in 2019 reclassified the species into the genus Apataelurus and family Oxyaenidae.
+During the study, Zack noticed that "P. pishigouensis" had an anterior dentary flange, a feature not present in any found Hyaenodonta.
+However, similar flanges had been discovered in machaeroidines, to which A. kayi belonged to.